 Campaigning is an opportunity to convince voters that you are the best candidate.
 A campaign usually involves talking and listening to residents, distributing promotional materials, using websites and social media and attending a ‘Meet the Candidates’ forum hosted by the town.
 Many of the usual campaign practices may be impacted by Covid-19.

 The votes are counted and shared on election night in Council Chambers.
+This may change due to Covid-19.

 If a recount is held, the notice must not be more than 3 days after the date of the election and the Returning Officer shall commence the requested recount not more than 3 days after receiving that request.